Master of Science in Communication

 Students must meet the general requirements for admission to the Graduate College at Drexel University.
 Students should have an overall undergraduate GPA of 3.0.
 For those students not meeting this minimum GPA, we recommend they take the GRE to demonstrate their academic aptitude for our program.

 Applicants are required to submit two letters of recommendation from professional supervisors or academic instructors.
-Students are also required to submit a personal statement that describes their past and current professional and academic work, their career goals, and how the Master of Science in Communication will help them achieve those goals.
+Students are also required to submit a personal statement that describes their past and current professional and academic work, their career goals and how the Master of Science in Communication will help them achieve those goals.

-Students can apply any quarter, but most students start Fall Quarter.
+Students can apply any quarter.